PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-09 12:04:27
+Last updated: 2024-04-09 12:05:02
-Random Quote: Geniuses are always branded as crazy. - Pablo Escobar
+Random Quote: Summer: "I think it's in our best interest to work as a team."
+Morty: "Yeah, most people would call that 'family'." - Morty Smith